top of page

 Beginner Series Part 1:

-Welcome to the Freequent Travel Beginner Series!
+Welcome to the freequent travel beginner Series!
 This short series of articles is dedicated to beginners who want to learn the fundamentals of using points and miles.
-This series will cover the following topics: how points and miles work, the basics of credit cards and how they work, the basics of credit scores and why they matter, and what to consider when choosing credit cards for earning points.
+This 8-part series will cover the following topics:

 Why points programs exist